Areas of Focus

 Letter of Intent (LOI) Requirements: Grant requests over $25,000 from NEW grantees or for grant activity NOT currently funded by the Foundation require a two-step process:

 - Submission of an on-line LOI for review and approval.
-Next deadline December 15, 2018
+The next deadline is April 15, 2020

 - Submission of an on-line Grant Application (following LOI approval)